mdciao.nomenclature.LabelerGPCR

 • recover the original label even though residues did not match, using allow_nonmatch.
 See alignment_df2_conslist for more info

 • reconstruct what the label could be using a heuristic to “autofill” the consensus labels, using autofill_consensus.
-See _fill_consensus_gaps for more info
+See _fill_consensus_gaps for more info.

 Note